 from From Her to Eternity (1984; Mute)

 Considering early drafts for this list included Coil’s “Who by Fire” and The Body/Full of Hell’s “The Butcher,” this could have been a list composed entirely of highly unsettling Leonard Cohen covers.
-For now we’ll go with just the one.
+Out of the many dark covers of Cohen’s songs, however, for now we’ll go with just the one.
 Nick Cave and the Bad Seeds don’t just make songs their own, they inhabit them, completely taking over the aesthetics and atmosphere so as to complete a musical metamorphosis.
 “Avalanche,” one of Leonard Cohen’s all-time greatest tracks as well as one of his most bleak, gets taken into a dark alley where violent things happen, thanks to Cave.
 Instead of the harsh strums of the original, The Bad Seeds deliver a tensely building, heavily percussive dirge that sounds like death itself.
 Instant goosebumps.

 Ruth – “She Brings the Rain” (Can)